-1. Go Heavy on the Fruits and Veggies
+1. Go Heavy on Fruits and Veggies

-One easy way to start incorporating more whole foods into your diet is by adding at least one serving of fruits and/or veggies to every meal, and eating them as snacks instead of potato chips or a candy bar.
+One easy way to start incorporating more whole foods into your diet is by adding at least one serving of fruits and/or veggies to every meal and eating them as snacks instead of potato chips or a candy bar.
 These colorful gems are jam-packed with both flavor and important nutrients: vitamins, minerals, antioxidants, fiber, protein, potassium, and more!
 A diet rich in fruits and veggies, in addition to improving overall energy levels and digestion, can also help lower your risk of several diseases, such as cardiovascular disease, cancer, and diabetes.
 You can start simple–for example, instead of eating a bowl of sugary processed cereal for breakfast, try out this Slow Cooker Choco’Nutz Granola topped with a sliced banana.
-Or instead of munching on French fries for dinner, sample these tasty Sweet Potato Fries with Chipotle Lime Mayo.
+Or, instead of munching on French fries for dinner, sample these tasty Sweet Potato Fries with Chipotle Lime Mayo.
 The possibilities are endless, so let your imagination run wild!

 2. Swap Out Soda for Smoothies

 It’s hard to give up soda if you have a sweet tooth, especially in the spring and summer when you crave a cold and refreshing beverage.
 However, scientific research is practically unanimous on one thing: soda is bad for your health.
-Drinking it on a regular basis can increase your risk of diabetes, obesity, and heart disease, while also leaching calcium from your bones and destroying the protective enamel on your teeth.
+Drinking it regularly can increase your risk of diabetes, obesity, and heart disease, while also leaching calcium from your bones and destroying the protective enamel on your teeth.
 So next time you’re yearning for a can of soda, try making a smoothie instead!
-Smoothies are excellent ways to up your fruit and veggie intake, and are filled with nutrients that will leave you feeling satisfied and full.
+Smoothies are excellent ways to up your fruit and veggie intake and are filled with nutrients that will leave you feeling satisfied and full.
 If you’re new to the smoothie-making game, check out The Ultimate Green Smoothie Cheat Sheet for a great starting guide to creating a delicious and nutritious smoothie.
-Or, if you’re looking for a protein smoothie, read about these 15 High-Protein Smoothie Recipes, all of which would be an excellent post-workout snack, or even a quick breakfast.
+Or, if you’re looking for a protein smoothie, read about these 15 High-Protein Smoothie Recipes, all of which would be an excellent post-workout snack or even a quick breakfast.

 3. Go For Whole Grains

-Contrary to what the Atkins diet may have claimed, grains can in fact be good for you, provided you eat the right kinds in their relatively unprocessed form.
+Contrary to what the Atkins diet may have claimed, grains can be good for you, provided you eat the right kinds in their relatively unprocessed form.
 In other words, sugary cereals and additive-filled crackers and cookies don’t count, despite what the labels might say!
 Whole grains, however, are packed with nutrients, promote healthy digestion, and may even help prevent diseases such as type 2 diabetes, heart disease, and cancer.
 Some excellent whole grains in include in your diet are brown rice, quinoa, oats, barley, millet, buckwheat, and more.
 For a great summary of the benefits of whole grains, check out The Healthiest Grains to Include in Your Diet, or read Your Guide to Cooking Perfect Whole Grains.
-You can start out with simple swaps–instead of Froot Loops, eat a bowl of Bananas Foster Oatmeal.
-Or instead of eating white rice and veggies, try out this rich and flavorful Brown Rice Jambalaya.
+You can start with simple swaps–instead of Froot Loops, eat a bowl of Bananas Foster Oatmeal.
+Or, instead of eating white rice and veggies, try out this rich and flavorful Brown Rice Jambalaya.

 4. Stock Up on Spices